 DELIVERABLES STATUS 6F.01 - Manage the 2023 Unified Planning Work Program and develop the 2024 UPWP.
 Provide detailed reports on work activities covered under grants and contracts as required.
-No modifications to the 2023 UPWP were required.
-A couple of internal coordination meetings have been held to discuss the agencywide budgeting process and schedule which will drive development of the 2024 UPWP in the latter half of the year.
-Guidance received from USDOT during the quadrennial TMA certification process will be addressed.
+No modifications were required to the 2023 UPWP.
+Developed 2024 UPWP using a new format in conjunction with 2024 ARC Budget and Work Program.
+Final UPWP approved by ARC on November 8.
+Received approval USDOT and that was added to document.
+Revised final document shared with partner agencies and posted to website.
 6F.02 - Facilitate and support committees, subcommittees, task forces, etc., associated with the ARC Transportation Planning Department and Mobility Services Department work scopes as detailed in the UPWP.
-Conducted one or two TCC meetings each month except for June.
-Conducted TAQC and Board meetings in March and May.
+Conducted one to two TCC meetings each month with the exception of holidays.
+Monthly joint TAQC and ARC Board meetings were held.
 6F.03 - Assist in the development of policy documentation, as directed by lead staff from the Office of the Director, governing agencywide practices related to federal Title VI, Executive Order 13985 (Justice40), Disadvantaged Business Enterprise, Americans with Disabilities Act, and Limited English Proficiency requirements.
 TPD was not asked to participate in any agencywide policy initiatives above and beyond those reflected in other UPWP work elements and cost centers.
 6F.04 - Facilitate staff development through participation or attendance in national, state and local organizations and participation in educational opportunities.
-Staff members attended TRB, the SANDAG ABM Technical Advisory Committee, GPA 2023 Spring conference and the SCAG Conference.
+Staff attended numerous conferences, such as TRB, SANDAG ABM Technical Advisory Committee, GPA 2023 Spring meeting, SCAG Conference and AMPO.
 6F.05 - Undertake comprehensive updates of all planning agreements with partner agencies, including adjacent Metropolitan Planning Organizations, adjacent Regional Commissions, Limited Membership Counties for MPO Planning Purposes, transit operators, and regional/state agencies.
 Completion of some agreements may extend past 2023 in order to incorporate changes to 2020 Census urbanized area and MPO planning areas.
-Work on this activity is on hold until issues with the 2020 census urbanized area boundary have been resolved.
-A comprehensive set of all existing agreements have been shared with ARC legal counsel in advance preparation for initial conversations to begin in late 2023.
+Initial coordination with affected jurisdictions began once the 2020 census urbanized area boundary was finalized.
+A comprehensive set of all existing agreements was shared with ARC legal counsel.
+Briefings on the process were conducted with committees and one-on-one with stakeholder agencies.
 6F.06 - Conduct community engagement activities to support transportation plans and programs, including the TIP/MTP update.
 Expand external partnerships, enhance social equity outreach, and provide information on the planning process and outcomes in a variety of online and physical formats to maximize audience reach.
-Two public comment periods and hearings were initiated to support MTP/TIP Amendments 7 and 8.
-MTP participation plan was developed, and portions executed.
-Policy and procedure updates to MPO Participation Plan were drafted and work is still in process.
-Additionally, an RFP for a community engagement platform to support transportation planning work was issued.
+ARC's community engagement activities in 2023 were focused on the 2050 MTP Update and getting consultant support lined up for the 2024 Update of the MPO Participation Plan.

 6F.07 - Host ConnectATL technology summit.
-Connect ATL was rescheduled for second quarter of 2024 when more content will be readily available.
+ConnectATL activities in 2023 focused on ensuring ConnectATL would be content-rich and aligned with special studies currently underway.
+We look forward to a robust ConnectATL event in 2024.
 6F.08 - Conduct an internal update of the Participation Plan/Community Engagement Plan to address new approaches, with an emphasis on technology, which can maximize opportunities for actionable input from partner agencies, stakeholder groups and the general public in the MPO planning process.
-Policy and procedure section update is underway, with continued observation of other MPO peer examples.
-Consultant proposals received; hope to have consultant on board by September 2023.
+RFP development, procurement and selection of a community engagement support consultant all happened in 2023.
+As of November, the consultant is under contract and poised to assist with the Participation Plan Update.